 - Read more about Small-C on Semantic Scholar

 - See also: c, unix, assembly-language, tinyc-compiler

-- I have 35 facts about Small-C. what would you like to know? email me and let me know how I can help.
+- Have a question about Small-C not answered here?
+Email me and let me know how I can help.

 Last updated January 15th, 2020